-Refer to this section to learn how to configure the hydraulics, change the reel settings, operate the draper and knives, and use the optional deck shift controls on a D or D1 Series Draper Header.
+Instructions for configuring the hydraulics, changing the reel settings, operating the draper and knives, and using the optional deck shift controls on a D or D1 Series Draper Header are provided.

 The M155E4 Self-Propelled Windrower is factory-equipped to run a D or D1 Series Draper Header.